Terms & Conditions

 - 12.1.1.
 Search Engine Optimisation (SEO), which is defined as carrying out various activities to improve a website’s position within search engine rankings.

 - 12.1.2.
-Pay Per Click (PPC) Management, which is defined as setting up and helping to make Pay Per Click advertising campaigns more efficient.
+Pay Per Click (PPC) Management, which is defined as setting up and helping to make Pay Per Click advertising (such as Google AdWords or Facebook Advertising) campaigns more efficient.

 - 12.1.3.
 Social Media Marketing/Management which is defined as helping the Customer to promote their products or services through the variety of social media channels.